 - Quickly check accessibility status of the project template.

 - View or download project template and associated files from a single location.

-If you would like to test drive Altium Designer 18, you can get a free trial here.
-If you want to learn more about the advantages of using project templates in Altium Designer 18, talk with an Altium PCB design expert.
+If you would like to test drive Altium 18, you can get a free trial here.
+If you want to learn more about the advantages of using project templates in Altium 18, talk with an Altium PCB design expert.

 About the AuthorVisit Website More Content by Altium Designer